pabloa164/lyrics-search-app-react/README.md

 - Redux as State manager.
 - Bootstrap for some CSS bootstraping.
 - FontAwsome for Icon Library
-- SCSS for CSS pre-processor.
+- SASS for CSS pre-processor.
 - GitHub pages to host the demo.

 ## Demo page